yukoba/nd4j/getstarted.md

 ### Maven

-You can install both ND4J and Deeplearning4j separately via [Maven](https://maven.apache.org/download.cgi), a build automation tool used for Java projects.
-Maven installations require you to:
+You can install both ND4J and Deeplearning4j separately via Maven, a build automation tool used for Java projects.
+You can read about how to install [Maven here](https://maven.apache.org/download.cgi).
+Once you download the compressed file containing the stable version, follow the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* Confirm you have Maven by entering *mvn --version* into your command line before you continue.

+Maven installations of third-party software like ours require you to:

 * Create your root directory; e.g. nd4j or deeplearning4j.
 * Create a pom.xml file within that directory.